1992 Paralympic Games - Barcelona

 South Africa was subsequently absent from the Paralympic Games until 1992, at which point it also made its return to the Olympics, where Tadhg Slattery (below) won a gold medal in the 100m breaststroke in a world record time.

-Since re-admission to international competition in 1992 South African Paralympic swimmers have won ten gold medals in men's swimming, with Ebert Kleynhans winning three in 1996 and 2000.
+Since the re-admission of South African athletes to international competition in 1992 South African Paralympic swimmers have won ten Paralympic gold medals in men's swimming, with Ebert Kleynhans winning three in 1996 and 2000.
 Charl Bouwer (2008-2012)and Kevin Paul (2008-2016) have each won two gold medals.

 The women's won fourteen first places - Natalie du Toit (2004-2012) took thirteen and Shireen Shapiro (2008-2012) one.